MoSaeedd/teaching/README.md

 # Teaching

-this rep contains my teaching materials for some of the university courses including 1- Embedded Systems
+this repo contains my teaching materials for some of the university courses including

+1- Embedded Systems
 2- Control Systems